jamesrcounts/jamesrcounts.com/_posts/2017-05-13-on-testing-and-debugging-lambdas.md

     }
 </style>

-When I am talking to friends and customers about actually using Lambdas to get real work done, we eventually come start talking about testing.
-Many developers, myself included, spent the better part of our careers getting good at testing in all it's various forms (unit, integration, etc).
+When I am talking to friends and customers about actually using Lambdas to get real work done, we eventually start talking about testing.
+Many developers, myself included, spent the better part of our careers getting good at testing in all its various forms (unit, integration, etc).
 In fact, some of us have spent a good chunk of time online and in user groups and at work trying to convince others that they needed to get good at testing too because it is such an important part of ensuring quality and maintainability.
 After all this, serverless comes along, so shiny and new, and we're supposed to forget everything we know about testing and abandon the practice?

 We'll... no.